RedHatProductSecurity/secure-development-guide/docs/code-audit/index.md

 Writing an audit report can sometimes be more of an art than a science.
 However your audit reports don not have to have the perfect formatting or even the best fonts, as long as you have the correct amount of information, they should be fine.
 Normally audit reports include the following information
 - General overview of the application design, data flow etc, what parts were audited, and what methods were used to audit the code.
 - List of flaws/weaknesses found with as much detail as possible.
 How the flaw can be triggered, what is the result, and what is the impact on the application?
-- Some bookkeeping, like was a [CVE id](https://cve.mitre.org/) or [CVSS score](https://www.first.org/cvss/) assigned to the flaw.
+- Some bookkeeping, was a [CVE id](https://cve.mitre.org/) or [CVSS score](https://www.first.org/cvss/) assigned to the flaw.
 This usually helps customers/users risk involved if they don't patch it.
 - Bugs/report links which were filed as a result of the audit.
 Including patch details and versions containing those patches.
 More details are in the coming section.
 - In the end, some administrative information like details of the persons doing the audit, date and time stamps, where is the document going to be stored, whether it will be made public etc.